By V. Moore:

 The man who achieved more for modern drag racing than any other has departed.
 Tom “Mongoose” McEwen died in his sleep sometime on Sunday night or Monday morning 10-11 June 2018 at the age of 81.

-McEwen was a rare bird: he had an intelligent, productive mind, a gambler’s nerve, and his word was dependable.
-He was also one of the most popular and charismatic personalities on the US drag racing scene.
+McEwen was a rare bird: he had an intelligent, productive mind, a gambler’s nerve, and a dependable nature.
+Remembered for his lack of envy and guile, he was one of the most popular and charismatic personalities on the US drag racing scene.
 More importantly, his horizon extended beyond the dollar bill.
-He kept racehorses, as many as twenty, and though some were uncompetitive he preserved and loved them anyway.
+He kept racehorses, as many as twenty, and though some were uncompetitive he cherished them anyway.

 During his heyday with Coors sponsorship, he had earned between 3 and 4 million dollars a year.
 Yet, on the topic of finances he described himself as “not too reliable”.
 On matrimony: “not easy to live with day in and day out.”
 On diet constraints, where his compulsive nature was well known, he regarded himself as, “on the goofy side—impossible to control.”
 On the topic of Prudhomme and others, he would warn: “By nature, racers are self-centered and often ruthless, at least most of the successful ones.
 To sustain relationships in professional racing, you have to bite your lip often.”
 And, on plotting a successful career, he reiterated Sam Clemens: “The trick in getting ahead is getting started.”